I am a current college student who is fascinated by economics and math.

-High quality graphs can be achieved quite easily using Excel once you have a solid foundation of the basics.
-This tutorial walks you through the basics of how to graph a time series using excel.
-Everything from downloading a data set from the internet to editing the style of your graph is covered in this "how to".
+High-quality graphs can be achieved quite easily using Excel once you have a solid foundation of the basics.
+This tutorial walks you through the basics of how to graph a time series using Excel.
+I will cover everything from downloading a data set from the internet to editing the style of your graph.

-Note: I walk through using Excel 2007 but the methods are very similar for Excel 2010.
+Note: This walk-through uses Excel 2007 but the methods are very similar for Excel 2010.

 Step 1: Create or Download Your Data